-Your water heater is probably the most underestimated appliance in your home.
-Think about it – without your water heater, you wouldn’t have any of the following:
+Your water heater is probably the most underrated appliance in your home.
+Seriously – without a water heater, you don’t have any of the following:

 - Warm baths